 - Q.E.F.
 No. 20: lets you do such things as temporarily rent a vehicle at the insurer’s expense in the event of loss.

 - Q.E.F.
-No. 27: provides coverage if you are liable for damage caused to a vehicle that is rented or borrowed by you for less than one year in Canada or the United States.
+No. 27: provides coverage if you are liable for damage caused to a vehicle that is rented or borrowed by you in Canada or the United States.

 - Q.E.F.
 No. 34: provides benefits in the event of death, dismemberment or loss of sight caused by an automobile accident.

 The replacement cost endorsement (Q.E.F No. 43) and replacement insurance (Q.P.F.
 No. 5) are offered to cover any loss in your vehicle’s value resulting from an accident or other covered damage.
 Find out about the features of these two products.

 Before entering into an automobile insurance contract, check all the protections offered by your insurer, the maximum amounts payable in the event of a claim, and the applicable deductibles.

 Who can sell automobile insurance?

-An automobile dealer can also, under certain conditions, offer replacement insurance when you buy or lease a vehicle.
+An automobile dealer may, under certain conditions, offer you replacement insurance when you buy or lease a vehicle.

 The cost of insurance can vary from insurer to insurer for exactly the same coverage and conditions.
-Make sure you shop around when buying automobile insurance!End of the insight
+You could save a lot by shopping around.End of the insight

-Is your damage insurance representative or firm authorized to offer you an automobile insurance product?
+Is your damage insurance representative or damage insurance firm authorized to offer you an automobile insurance product?